nervosys/AutonomySim/docs/build_windows.md

   * `.\scripts\build.ps1`
   * `./scripts/build.sh`

+!!! note
-NOTE: We are actively porting the DOS-era Windows batch (.bat) and command (.cmd) scripts to PowerShell (.ps1), as it offers modern features such as cross-platform support, unicode text encoding, and system object piping.
+  We are actively porting the DOS-era Windows batch (.bat) and command (.cmd) scripts to PowerShell (.ps1), as it offers modern features such as cross-platform support, unicode text encoding, and system object piping.
 Linux and MacOS benefit from supporting a common language, BASH.
 While MacOS now uses Zsh for its default shell, it is backwards compatible with BASH.
 Eventually, we may only support PowerShell or BASH (or maybe [Batsh](https://github.com/batsh-dev-team/Batsh)) on all platforms.

+!!! note
-NOTE: Installing AutonomySim on the `C:\` drive may cause scripts to fail and may also require running VS in Admin mode.
+  Installing AutonomySim on the `C:\` drive may cause scripts to fail and may also require running VS in Admin mode.
 If possible, clone the project into a directory on a different drive.
 If not, ensure correct behaviour.

 ## Build an Unreal Project